rust-lang/regex/regex-syntax/README.md

 data that is not available, then an error will occur when translating the `Ast` to the `Hir`.

+There are also look-aheads and look-behinds (`(?=a)` and `(?<=a)`), which this crate supports, but are not supported by `regex`, so they are disabled by default.
+One can enable them in their own projects by adding the feature "look-ahead-and-behind" to the enabled features of `regex-syntax`.

 The full set of features one can disable are
 [in the "Crate features" section of the documentation](https://docs.rs/regex-syntax/*/#crate-features).